-To enable cruise control:
+To enable ACC:

-Press the steering wheel button of - a similar WHITE symbol illuminates in the combined instrument panel (8) which shows that cruise control is in standby mode (p.
-188).
+Press the steering wheel button of - a similar WHITE symbol illuminates in the combined instrument panel (8) which shows that the adaptive cruise control is in standby mode (p.
+200).

-To activate cruise control:
+To activate ACC:

-- At the required speed press the steering wheel button + or -. - The current speed is stored in the mem-> ory, the combined instrument panel shows a "magnifying glass" around the selected speed for a second or so and its marking changes from WHITE to GREEN.
+- At the required speed press the steering wheel button + or -. - The current speed is stored in the mem-> orv, the combined instrument panel shows a "magnifying glass" (6) around the stored speed for a second or so and its marking changes from WHITE to GREEN.

-When this symbol changes colour from WHITE to GREEN, the cruise control is active and the car maintains the stored speed.
+When this symbol changes colour from WHITE to GREEN, the ACC is active and the car maintains the stored speed.

-Only when the symbol shows an image of another vehicle is the distance to the vehicle in front controlled by the cruise control.
+Only when the symbol shows an image of another vehicle is the distance to the vehicle in front controlled by the ACC.